-Spinal stenosis is a condition caused by a gradual narrowing of the spinal canal and/or a reduction in size of the bony openings where nerves exit and branch out from the spine.
-This narrowing happens as a result of degeneration of the anatomical structures in the spine including the intervertebral discs, joints, and ligaments.
+Spinal stenosis is a condition caused by a gradual narrowing of the spinal canal and/or a reduction in the size of the bony openings where nerves exit and branch out from the spine.
+This narrowing happens as a result of degeneration of the anatomical structures in the spine, including the intervertebral discs, joints, and ligaments.
 In this condition, bone spurs, called osteophytes, which develop because of the excessive load on the intervertebral disc, grow into the spinal canal.
 The joints also enlarge as they become arthritic, which contributes to a decrease in the space available for the nerve roots.
 The ligaments of the spinal column, especially the ligamentum flavum, become stiff, less flexible, and thickened with age, also contributing to spinal stenosis.
-These processes narrow the spinal canal and may begin to impinge and put pressure on the nerves roots and spinal cord, creating the symptoms of spinal stenosis.
+These processes narrow the spinal canal and may begin to impinge and put pressure on the nerves, roots, and spinal cord, creating the symptoms of spinal stenosis.

 Spinal Stenosis results in different symptoms depending upon the region of the spine where it occurs.
 Spinal stenosis in the cervical (neck) or thoracic (upper back) spine can cause myelopathy (compression of the spinal cord) or radiculopathy (damage to the nerve roots).
 Lumbar spinal stenosis which occurs in the low back can result in neurogenic claudication (compression of the cauda equina) as well as radiculopathy.

-Symptoms vary, depending on the area of the spine affected.
+Symptoms vary depending on the area of the spine affected.
 Numbness, weakness, or pain in the back and extremities is common.
 Spinal stenosis usually worsens over time; however, early diagnosis and treatment can slow or even halt its progression.

 Cervical (neck) stenosis may cause:

 - Neck pain ranging from mild to severe